 It’s never too early to start putting aside money for the future, and in a savings account your money can potentially earn more interest.

 In taking some time to do some comparison shopping before making a final decision, you may just find that you’re able to secure a higher interest rate using an online bank account like SoFi Checking and Savings®.

-SoFi Checking and Savings has no account fees, unlimited ATM fee reimbursements, and you earn up to 3.25% APY on your cash.
+SoFi Checking and Savings has no account fees, unlimited ATM fee reimbursements, and you earn 4.00% APY on your cash.

 Plus, SoFi Checking and Savings has a new Vaults feature where you can create and customize separate folders to help you save for various goals.
 It allows you to separate your funds within your overall SoFi Checking and Savings checking and savings account for different purposes.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.